Financial support for higher education students

 This information should not be relied upon as legal or professional advice.
 Read the disclaimer.

-Certain family members of those granted a visa under the Ukraine Schemes in England and Wales are also eligible for home fee status, tuition fee loans, and maintenance support.
+Certain family members of those granted a visa under the Ukraine schemes in England and Wales are also eligible for home fee status, tuition fee loans, and maintenance support.

 For more information on eligibility for home student status, see the relevant Commons Library casework articles on:

-The website of the UK Council for International Student Affairs (UKCISA) provides information on fees and funding and has a dedicated student advice helpline for discussing individual circumstances.
+The website of the UK Council for International Student Affairs (UKCISA) also provides information on fees and funding and has a dedicated student advice helpline for discussing individual circumstances.

-Eligible students from Ukraine in the UK under the Ukraine schemes may be entitled to a range of support including free tuition, tuition fee loans, maintenance loans, grants, and/or bursaries, and additional allowances related to their individual circumstances, for example if they have a disability.
+Eligible students from Ukraine in the UK under the Ukraine schemes may be entitled to a range of support including free tuition, tuition fee loans, maintenance loans, grants and/or bursaries, and additional allowances related to their individual circumstances, for example if they have a disability.

 The nature and amount of student support available depends on the level of qualification a student is studying for, their personal circumstances, and the part of the UK they are studying in.
 Students should consult the website of the respective student finance body for where they ordinarily reside: